haytastan/ht_LoginApp_dotNet8_webapp/LoginApp/README.md

 ### Prerequisites

 - Visual Studio 2022
-- .NET 9.0 SDK
+- .NET 8.0 SDK
-- SQL Server (or LocalDB)
+- PostgreSQL 16 Server

 ### Setup

 1. Clone or download this repository
 2. Open the solution in Visual Studio 2022
-3. Update the connection string in `appsettings.json` if needed
+3. Update the connection string in `appsettings.json` according to your database connection.
 4. Run the following commands in Package Manager Console:
    ```
    Update-Database